bkg2018/MUZ-Workshop/MUZ/Documentation/MUZ-Assembler.md

                         0329  #IFDEF      IncludeRomFS
     012A: CD E3 1A      0330              CALL RomInitialise  ;Initialise ROM filing system
                         0331  #ENDIF

+The lines which define a symbol are marked with an asterisk `*` before the line number:

+                      * 0094  #DEFINE     ROMFS_Monitor_EXE   ;Monitor.EXE

+If the defined symbol has a value, it is listed after anb asterisk `*`at the beginning of the line:

+    *R0               * 0015  #DEFINE    BUILD R0            ;custom RC2014

 After all lines have been listed, the file receives a list of each section with their name and all the separate address ranges it contains: